John Stroger: 2006 election, withdrawal, and resignation

-In late June 2006 John Stroger was removed from the Democratic ticket for Cook County Board President and replaced by his son, Todd Stroger.
-Stroger also resigned as Cook County Board President effective August 1 and was replaced by interim president Bobbie L. Steele.
-Republicans and some Democrats saw the move as nepotism, and Claypool even told the Chicago Sun-Times that he would not vote in the November general election.
-Todd Stroger faced a challenge in that race from Republican Tony Peraica, a vocal critic of the John Stroger regime.
-Chicago Mayor Richard M. Daley blasted Claypool, his own former chief of staff, and warned that Claypool risked "destroying [his] political career" by not backing Stroger against Peraica.
+Due to his health issues, in late-June Stroger withdrew and was replaced by his son Todd as the Democratic nominee for county president and by William Beavers as the Democratic nominee for the 4th district seat on the county board.
+Many Republicans and some Democrats characterized the nomination of Stroger's son as nepotism, and Claypool even told the Chicago Sun-Times that he would not vote in the November general election.
+In the general election, Todd Stroger faced a challenge in from Republican Tony Peraica –a vocal critic of the John Stroger administration.
+Chicago Mayor Richard M. Daley blasted Claypool (who was previously Daley's own chief of staff) for refusing to support Todd Stroger, and warned that in his refusal Claypool risked "destroying [his] political career".
 Todd Stroger received strong support from Mayor Daley and the Cook County Democratic Party.
-While Peraica did very well in suburban Cook County, Todd Stroger's strength among Chicago voters allowed him to win the election with 54 percent of the total vote.
+While Peraica did very well in suburban Cook County, Todd Stroger's strength among Chicago voters allowed him to win the election with 54% of the total vote.

-Health problems and death

-Stroger had an extensive history of medical complications.
-He was a diabetic, had battled prostate cancer and underwent a quadruple bypass in 2001.
-In March 2006 the Board President suffered a severe stroke, which caused him to suffer partial paralysis.
-Other neurological complications occurred.
-After the stroke John Stroger never again appeared in public.

-Further information about Stroger's condition was released to the public through indirect disclosures.
-In July 2006, WBBM-TV reported that he was back in the hospital after suffering seizures.
-Todd Stroger broke a long public silence in December 2007, telling the Sun-Times that his father had been improving until the seizures began.
-Now, though, "it's just a matter of making sure he's comfortable," Todd said.
-He also noted that once the seizures started, "He's not been better since."
+In addition to ending his re-election campaigns, Stroger also resigned from his county offices effective August 1.
+He was replaced as president by Bobbie L. Steele (appointed as interim president).